Ease Your Life By Knowing The Best Types of Knife Cuts

 Rondelle Cut:

-• Technique: Simply slice across the thing you wish to cut.
+• Technique: Simply slice across the vegetable.

 • Common Uses: Best for carrots, zucchinis, and other round veggies.